 I’ll break down my challenge into four points.

-Our belief system, or “frame,” is the world view we adopt because it makes us happy and it seems to predict events.
-No one has a perfectly truthful world view.
+Our belief system, or “frame,” is the worldview we adopt because it makes us happy and it seems to predict events.
+No one has a perfectly truthful worldview.
 If they think they do, they’re wrong.
 To see the power of frames compare an hour of CNN with an hour of Fox News.
 Notice how differently they report the exact same events.
-The two popular news services live in separate universes light years apart.
+The two popular news services live in separate universes.

-When you choose news programs because they validate your frame, you see the world is working as your frame predicted and you feel smart.
-You receive “confirmation bias” and are more sure than ever that your frame is true.
+When you choose news programs because they validate your frame, you see the world is working as your frame predicted.
+You receive “confirmation bias,” and you are more sure than ever that your frame is true.
 You become a reliable, loyal viewer; they sell advertising and make a lot of money.

 2. Correlation and causation